 Length: One of the most important features to consider when you’re shopping for an HDMI cable is how long you need it to be.
-Cables longer than 50 feet can suffer from signal-loss problems, resulting in glitchy or unwatchable video.
+Cables longer than 15 metres can suffer from signal-loss problems, resulting in glitchy or unwatchable video.
 When it comes to HDMI cables and length, remember two things: never buy cables that are longer than what you need, and if you’re buying an extra-long cable, buy one with extra shielding to avoid signal degradation.

 Electronics manufacturers are constantly looking for new ways to improve and market HDMI cables.
 While that’s resulted in some impressive functional improvements, it has also created a marketplace full of expensive “upgrades” that don’t add any value.
 Here are the most common.